 Nantucket is one of the most interesting places in North America and the only place that is a county, a town and an island.
 Islanders call the mainland "America" and it only takes a visit of a few days to understand why.

 The field station is open year round and hosts scientists, students of all ages, and various groups.
-Free parking is available at two lots, one on the right about 1/8 down the dirt road as you enter the property by an information kiosk, and one on the left across from the Laboratory.
+Free visitor parking is available at the visitor lot, which is the first lot you will come upon, on the right about 1/8 down the dirt road as you enter the property by an information kiosk.
+A second parking lot is on the left across from the Laboratory and reserved for official station use.

 9 a.m.– 7 p.m. in the spring summer